mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * For each new member in the group:
   * Identify the lowest common ancestor in the tree of the new member's leaf node and the member sending the Commit
-  * Compute the path secret corresponding to the common ancestor node
+  * If the `path` field was populated above: Compute the path secret corresponding to the common ancestor node
-  * Compute an EncryptedGroupSecrets object that encapsulates the `init_secret` for the current epoch and the path secret for the common ancestor.
+  * Compute an EncryptedGroupSecrets object that encapsulates the `init_secret` for the current epoch and the path secret (if present).

 * Construct a Welcome message from the encrypted GroupInfo object and the encrypted group secrets.